krzychu12350/krzychu12350/README.md

 # Hi there, I’m Cris :relaxed:
-- :book: I'm a Computer Science Student in University of Rzeszow.
+- :book: I'm a Computer Science Student at University of Rzeszow.
 - 👀 I'm interested in creating websites and web apps.
 - :muscle: I'm currently learning Symphony, Laravel and Vue.js
 - 📫 How to reach me **krzysztofkaras98@gmail.com**